 Serious illness rarely occurs, but complications can include kidney and liver failure, shock, cardiac abnormalities, and death.

 Travelers who develop symptoms of (or suspect exposure to) leptospirosis should seek medical attention for evaluation of the need for postexposure treatment, which may include antibiotics.

 Avoid the risk behaviors described above.
 Wear protective clothing or footwear during recreational activities that might involve exposure to contaminated water or soil.
 Carefully wash or avoid fresh vegetables grown in soil with suspected contamination.
-Employ good handwashing techniques.
+Observe hand hygiene (frequent, thorough handwashing).
 Doxycycline, as prescribed by a health care provider, can also prevent leptospirosis infection.